Berlin police officer accused of leaking information to AfD after Christmas market attack | DW | 05.06.2020

 Concern over police ties to far-right

-Victim of one of the arson attacks Ferat Kocak expressed his concern about the revelations.
+Ferat Kocak, a victim of one of the arson attacks, expressed his concern about the revelations.

 "Something like this frightens me and my family as we have long since lost sight of who we can trust and who is being protected here," he told ARD and NDR.

-He wondered how many connections had to be made between the right-wing scene and Berlin officers before "the demand of those affected by right-wing terror in Neukölln for a committee of inquiry is finally taken seriously?"
+Kocak wondered how many connections had to be made between the right-wing scene and Berlin officers before "the demand for a committee of inquiry by those affected by right-wing terror in Neukölln is finally taken seriously?"

 DW sends out a daily selection of the day's news and features.
 Sign up here.